g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 Wrap (i -> o)
 ```

-this *wraps* an otherwise "pure function" to be a signal function
+It *just* allows an otherwise pure function to be included in the signal-function networks.
+This is the most-basic constructor for signal functions.

 #### `Lift (i -> Effect o)`